ricsanfre/pi-cluster/docs/_docs/certmanager.md

 ## Cert-Manager Configuration

-A PKI (Public Key Infrastructure) with a custom CA will be created in the cluster and all certificates will be auto-signed by this CA. For doing so, A CA `ClusterIssuer` resource need to be created.
+A Private CA (Private PKI (Public Key Infrastructure))  can be created in the cluster, so all certificates can be auto-signed by this CA. That removes the need to use a of valid certificates signed by a trusted public CA. Certificates issued by Private CA won't be trusted certificates and some applications using them need to be configured to ignore the certificate validation.

+For creating a private PKI,a CA `ClusterIssuer` resource need to be created.

 Root CA certificate is needed for generated this CA Issuer.
 A selfsigned `ClusterIssuer` resource will be used to generate that root CA certificate (self-signed root CA).